The Bandito Tour

-The Bandito Tour (stylized as THE BANDITØ TØUR) is the sixth concert tour by the American musical duo Twenty One Pilots, in support of their fifth studio album Trench (2018).
-The tour began at the Bridgestone Arena in Nashville, Tennessee on October 16, 2018, and concluded early at the Aragon Ballroom in Chicago, Illinois on December 13, 2019, due to the COVID-19 pandemic.
+The Bandito Tour (stylized as THE BANDITØ TØUR) was the sixth concert tour by the American musical duo Twenty One Pilots, in support of their fifth studio album Trench (2018).
+The tour began at the Bridgestone Arena in Nashville, Tennessee on October 16, 2018, and concluded at the Aragon Ballroom in Chicago, Illinois on December 13, 2019.
+An additional tour date was scheduled for June 24, 2020, in Dublin, Ireland, before it was cancelled due to the COVID-19 pandemic.

 Background and promotion

 On July 11, 2018, Twenty One Pilots ended their hiatus by releasing two singles, "Jumpsuit" and "Nico and the Niners".
 The same day both their album, Trench, and its accompanying tour, The Bandito Tour, were announced.
 It was later revealed that indie rock musician Max Frost and electronic rock band Awolnation would join the band for the first North American leg of the tour.
 Due to overwhelming demand, the band added a second North American leg to their tour including shows in Canada, Mexico and the band's hometown, Columbus.

 The band documented the tour through a series of videos including rehearsals for the tour, as well as clips from the tour itself.